Service (Selection Aids, User Manual, Infrared Research)

 Solid Ceramic Emitters FTE 245 x 60 mm 150 W 1,0 W/cm² 262 °C 7 min 188/182g

-Selection According to Spectra
+IR Emitter Selection According to Spectra

 In close co-operation with the faculty of experimental physics of the German University Duisburg-Essen we are constantly improving our infrared emitters.
 The testing and comparing of new substances and material are ever present research issues for us.
 The fruits of this research are products which possess high emission rates and therefore can be operated with low working temperatures at short heating and cooling periods.
 Furthermore, our infrared emitters show an energy coefficient of > 95%¹ auf.